An Unsupervised Reconstruction Method For Low-Dose CT Using Deep Generative Regularization Prior: Introduction

 In this paper, we developed an unsupervised method for low-dose CT reconstruction based on deep generative regularizers (DGR) which do not require any learning process or labeled big dataset.
 Our method theoretically relies on such a fact that deep CNNs generate patterns earlier than the random noise\cite{Ulyanov_2018_CVPR,bora2017}.
 Therefore, to regularize the reconstructed image in low-dose CT imaging, randomly initialized generative neural networks can be useful priors.

-We investigated the potential of our proposed method for sparse CT reconstruction problem by defining a hybrid loss function which combines the losses from both the measurement domain and the image domain.
-The effect of each loss term is evaluated with different projection numbers on both analytical phantoms and real-world CT data.
+We investigated the potential of our proposed method for sparse CT reconstruction problem by defining a hybrid loss function that combines the losses from both the measurement domain and the image domain.
+The effect of each loss term is evaluated with different projection numbers on both analytical phantoms and human CT images.

+This paper is structured as follows.
+In section 2, the description and realization of DGR method are given.
+In section 3, experiment datasets and settings and the results are given.
+The effect of noise level and network architecture are discussed in section 4.
+Finally, the paper is concluded in the last section.